SquarePine/squarepine_core/README.md

 We don't care to give ourselves or others more mental overhead - just drop this stuff in and be on your way.

 With that, we find that dealing with vastly different coding styles, different architectures, different design patterns, and whatever else, to be **exhausting**.
-So, this repository attempts to make it all fairly consistent with the same integration strategy (ie: following the JUCE module format).
+So, this repository attempts to make it all fairly consistent, all the while using the same integration strategy (ie: following the JUCE module format).

 If you get snagged by anything then let's openly have a look.
 Got suggestions?
 Let's have a look.
 Just make a GitHub Issue, a Pull Request, whatever works.
 All that we ask is that you try to get on board with the coding standards as best as possible.